opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 	return current + 1, s[start+1 : current]
 }
 ```
+#### Go specific notes:
+> note that loadString starts with a lowercase letter, in Go this means that the function is private which mean can't be used outside the package in which it was defined.
+This is a good thing because it minimizes what you expose to clients of this package which means that you have more freedom to change implementation details like this function.

 ### Array Parsing
-Array parsing happens when Load is given a string that represent an array.
-Load knows it has a string when the isArray function returns true.
+An array is parsed when Load is called with a string argument that represent an array.
+A string that represents an array starts with `[`.
+This is checked by the isArray function.
-The isArray function looks like this

 ```go
 func isArray(s) bool {
     return s[0] == '['
 }
 ```

 My first version of loadArray function looked like this
 ```go
 func loadArray(s string) []interface{} {